Caltech Library logo

 DESCRIPTION

 dsquery is a tool to support SQL queries of dataset collections.
 Pairtree based collections should be index before trying to query them (see ‘-index’ option below).
 Pairtree collections use the SQLite 3 dialect of SQL for querying.
-For collections using a SQL storage engine (e.g. SQLite3, Postgres and MySQL), the SQL dialect reflects the SQL of the storage engine.
+For collections using a SQL storage engine (e.g. SQLite3 and Postgres), the SQL dialect reflects the SQL of the storage engine.

 The schema is the same for all storage engines.
 The scheme for the JSON stored documents have a four column scheme.
 The columns are “_key”, “created”, “updated” and “src”. “_key” is a string (aka VARCHAR), “created” and “updated” are timestamps while “src” is a JSON column holding the JSON document.
 The table name reflects the collection name without the “.ds” extension (e.g. data.ds is stored in a database called data having a table also called data).